unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-only raise an exception on write errors giving control to the app itself
+``help``: only raise an exception on write errors giving control to the app itself

 disable-write-exception
 ***********************